jesus-333/jesus-333/README.md

   <summary>Click to expand!</summary>

   - [[1]][paper1] A. Zancanaro,  G. Cisotto, J.R.Paulo, G. Pires, and U. J. Nunes, “CNN-based approaches for cross-subject classification in motor imagery:From the state-of-the-art to   Dynamicnet,”  in 2021 IEEE Conferenceon Computational Intelligence in Bioinformatics and ComputationalBiology (CIBCB), 2021, pp. 1–7
+  - [[2]][medComNet2022] A. Zancanaro, G. Cisotto, L. Badia, "Modeling Value of Information in Remote Sensing from Correlated Sources" in 2022 IEEE Mediterranean Communication and Computer Networking Conference (MedComNet)
+  - A. Zancanaro, G. Cisotto, L. Badia, "Challenges of the Age of Information Paradigm for Metrology in Cyberphysical Ecosystems" in 2022 IEEE Metrology for Living Environment (MetroLivEnv)
   - Yeah very short...
 I hope to enlarge it in the future 😂

 </details>